Rules and Regulations

 Open to horses & ponies ridden by riders of ANY age.
 Fences LESS THAN 2’ in height.
 Section A: Rider may not have shown in a division, at any show, where the fence height specifications are 2’ or higher.
 Section B: Horse or pony not to have shown in a division, at any show, where fence height specifications are 2’ or higher doing so will make that rider ineligible for Beginner Sections.
 Riders may not cross enter into any other division or class at any competition where fences are 2’ or higher, doing so will make the rider ineligible for Beginner divisions This division may be combined with Short Stirrup Hunter, if entries warrant.
 TROTTING ANYWHERE ON COURSE NOT TO BE PENALIZED ALTHOUGH AN UNINTENTIONAL BREAK OF GATE WILL BE PENALIZED.

 Open to horses & ponies.
 To be judged on performance & soundness, with emphasis on manners.
 Fences 2’9” OR 3’.
-Class may be run with any open 2’9” & 3’ hunter division This division may be combined with NJPHA Schooling Hunter & run at separate heights.
-2’6, 2’9’ & 3’.
-When combined, points will got to the respective section.
+Class may be run with any open 2’ to 3’ hunter division.
+This class may be combined with NJPHA Hopeful Hunters and NJPHA Schooling hunters.
+When combined, points will go to the respective class.

 Kabuki Dancer Memorial Trophy